A Study to Evaluate the Effect of Venglustat Tablets on Neuropathic and Abdominal Pain in Male and Female Adult Participants With Fabry Disease

 - Any manifestations of Fabry disease that preclude placebo administration.

-- History of transient ischemic attack, stroke, myocardial infarction, heart failure, major cardiovascular surgery, or kidney transplantation.
+- History of transient ischemic attack, stroke, myocardial infarction, heart failure, evidence of left ventricular hypertrophy and/or cardiac fibrosis, major cardiovascular surgery, or kidney transplantation.

 - Patients with hepatitis C, HIV, or hepatitis B infection.

 - Neuropathic pain in upper or lower extremities, or abdominal pain not related to Fabry disease.

 - History of seizures currently requiring treatment.